InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 ## Contact
 Explicitly state what people should expect if they contact you and what they can expect from your return.
 Ex.: If you aim to be a freelance, state your offer and ask for them to briefly state the job activity, time frame and the rate they are willing to pay.
+If you are looking for a full-time position, the most common way is to just share your email, so they can contact you.

 Another option is to list all of your social medias, but dont overuse this.
-Nowadays we have bunch of them, so if you list all of them, there is chances, you are not active there and the link will guide the reader to a empty and haunted house and they will not engage.
+Nowadays we have a bunch of them, so if you list all of them, there is chances, you are not active there and the link will guide the reader to a empty and haunted house and they will not engage.